Maryland edges No. 24 Purdue to post first Big Ten home win, boost NCAA tournament hopes

 The rebounding disparity highlights the trouble Maryland has had all season when facing top big men.
 Maryland relies on Smith, but he’s not meant to be much of a scoring threat, and he has struggled to contain some of the skilled players he has faced.
 Maryland limited Williams to 10 points when host Purdue prevailed on Christmas, but on Tuesday he had a standout performance, including a burst of six points against Maryland’s smaller lineup to start the second half.

 But Maryland’s struggles — its wayward three-point shooting and its inability to grab rebounds against Purdue’s big men — disappeared when the Terps needed it most.
-And the players who had entered the season expected to shine in critical moments made shots when the game depended on it.
+The players who had entered the season expected to shine in critical moments made shots when the game depended on it.

+Turgeon preaches a one-day-at-a-time mind-set, encouraging his players not to look at how each game could affect Maryland’s tournament hopes.
+But before Tuesday’s game, Turgeon told his staff, “Guys, we have to get this one.”
+And they did.

 More from The Post: